VCU sits at 100 regular-season Atlantic 10 victories — here are 10 of the most memorable

 This was the first of back-to-back bizarre finishes for VCU.
 In this game, St. Bonaventure’s Matt Mobley hit what was seemingly a game-winning 3-pointer with time almost expired to put the Bonnies up 66-65.

 Members of the team and fans began to storm the court after the shot, and a security guard grabbed the ball.
-But the game wasn’t quite over: there were still 0.5 seconds to go.
+But the game wasn’t finished.
+There were still 0.5 seconds to go.
 The interference with the game still in progress cost St. Bonaventure a technical foul.
 JeQuan Lewis made it to send the game to overtime.

 Two free throws apiece from Alie-Cox and Johnny Williams within the final 20 seconds helped the Rams leave the Reilly Center with an improbable victory.